Submitty/submitty.github.io/_docs/developer/how_to_contribute.md

 ### How To Review a Pull Request (PR)

-So you've been assigned to review another developers code.
+So you've been assigned to review another developer's code.
 What do you need to do?

 * Make sure you understand the purpose of the PR.
 Read the notes in the PR and read the notes from any issues that are referenced in the